 3. Now, check the box beside “Run this program as an administrator“.
 A tick will appear in the checkbox.

 4. Then, you will need to click on “Apply” and “OK”.

 Reboot your computer and try to run the application.

 If the error is still there then go for the following fixes.

-3. Restart your computer to save the changes.
+Now, reboot your computer to save the change.